 With more than 30 miles of white, gray, and black sand beaches, you could easily spend an entire family vacation swimming, snorkeling, and soaking in the rays on Maui.
 But there’s so much more to do on this Hawaiian island, too.
 Think boogie boarding, kayaking, luaus, whale-watching, helicopter rides, and volcanic crater hikes, just for starters.

 ALOHA STATE: 4 Best Hawaii All-Inclusive Resorts for Families

-Adventure-loving families won’t want to miss out on the chance to see Maui from on high.
+Active families won’t want to miss out on the chance to see Maui from on high.
 Take a helicopter tour for a bird’s eye view of Haleakala, the largest volcano on the island; or zip line above the trees in Maui’s jungle-like rainforest.
 If you visit from December through March, take a whale-watching tour to see the humpback whales that pass through Maui’s warm waters on their annual migratory journey.
-Hikers should plan a day trip inside the Mars-like crater of Haleakala.
-And for a single-day family road trip the kids will never forget, drive the twists and turns of the scenic road to Hana.
+Hikers should plan a day trip inside the Mars-like crater of Haleakala after booking a parking spot to watch the sunrise from the peak.
+Yes it’s early, but you’ll never forget it.
+And for a single-day family road trip the kids will never forget, drive the twists and turns of the scenic Road to Hana.

 Where to Stay in Maui, Hawaii

 For easy access to all things sand and sun, stay at Napili Surf Beach Resort.
 Rated highly for families, this resort offers spacious units with kitchens and a family-friendly pool area.
 It’s also within walking distance of shopping, dining, and the beach.
 If hotels are more your scene, the Westin Ka’anapali has it all and a central location to boot.
 (Ka’anapali is the hotel section of beach.)